sheiquezakir/bouquet-of-hadees-privacy/index.md

 Our App requires minimal permissions to function:

-- Storage permission: Required only to store your preferences and favorites locally on your device
 - Internet permission: Required only for initial app installation and updates through the Play Store

 ## Children's Privacy